 This is a site where I post brief comments on professional investor views, must-read articles on topical themes and important financial market trends.
 There is also a link here to the Independent Investor website, where you can find details of my background, interests, books and newspaper columns, as well as seminars and publications.
 If you don’t know me already, I have been following financial markets for more than 30 years, initially as a senior correspondent on The Times, The Economist and The Independent, more recently as an investment professional and author/columnist for the Financial Times and The Spectator.
 Although I am now a director of three investment companies, and a Senior Adviser at Smith & Williamson Investment Management, any views that I express here are entirely my own, and based on my independent reading and research.
 Please read the investment warnings with care.
-If you like what you read here, why not also take a trial of my soon-to-appear newsletter Investor Q and A?
-Jonathan Davis

-Following two successful outings I am repeating the third instalment of my two-hour seminar on the basic secrets of investment success at 9.30 am on Thursday June 19th 2014, at the highly convenient Conde Nast Fashion Institute in Soho in central London.
-More details can be found by following this link.
+Following two successful outings I am repeating the third instalment of my two-hour seminar on the basic secrets of investment success at 9.30 am on Thursday September 25th 2014, at the highly convenient Conde Nast Fashion Institute in Soho in central London.
+More details can be found by following link.
 The seminar is organised by the How to Academy, the latest brainchild of tireless entrepreneur John Gordon, and is slated to last for two hours.
 The seminar falls into two parts: in the first hour I outline what I call the ten key principles needed to become a successful investor, drawing both on 30 years of personal experience in the financial markets and my research into the methods of the greatest investors, from Warren Buffett downwards.
 In the second hour I take questions from the audience on any topic, including the current market outlook, and attempt to show how anyone can now use the Internet to find almost all the information they need to make judgments about shares, bonds, funds, investment trusts, gold and anything else that catches their imagination.
 The seminar assumes little prior knowledge.
 I believe strongly that understanding a few simple principles – rather than trying to fathom detailed product information from scratch – is what most investors need to make the most effective use of their money.

 Andrew Smithers, as he notes in his latest World Market Update, has been saying for ages now that the equity markets are overvalued – but probably going up.
 In other words, while on long term valuation measures equities are priced to deliver below-average returns over the medium term, in the near term with momentum and other factors, principally central bank monetary stimulus, egging them on, they can easily go on rising for quite some time.
 (For what it is worth, that has been my basic stance for most of this year too: markets are far more volatile than the fundamental value changes).
 But is that period now due for pause?